Running with Foot and Heel Pain

 Diagnosing Plantar Fasciitis

 Plantar fasciitis is a clinical diagnosis.
 It rarely needs to be investigated further.
-However, the characteristic stabbing pain on the inside of the foot is diagnostic.
-This pain will lessen with increased activity and worsens with prolonged weight-bearing.
+However, the characteristic stabbing pain on the inside of the foot sole is often diagnostic.
 You may find your toes numb and decreased sensation in the foot.
 However, for most of us the symptoms resolve in a year.

-If your pain doesn’t improve with activity, your doctor may recommend imaging studies to be done.
+If you have severe pain, or if your condition doesn´t improve over time, your doctor may recommend imaging studies to be done.

 If conservative treatment fails, an MRI is done.
-This is to find out the cause of the plantar fasciitis.
-MRI can assess uncommon causes of heel pain such as tarsal tunnel syndrome, the tumor of the soft tissue and bone, osteomyelitis, and subtalar arthritis.
+In addition to depicting the condition of the plantar fascia, and of the fat pad, MRI can assess uncommon causes of heel pain such as bone bruise, the tumor of the soft tissue and bone, osteomyelitis, and subtalar arthritis.

 Reduce Foot And Heel Pain With Targeted Exercises